rmhorton/DAGnabit/README.md

-# DAGnabit: An R package for generating Directed Acyclic Graph diagrams from BUGS code.
+# DAGnabit

-## Student Project
+## Student Project: Develop an R package for generating Directed Acyclic Graph diagrams from BUGS code.

 The ability to visualize graphs is widely useful: